 Future in Sight (formerly The New Hampshire Association for the Blind) and The McGreal Sight Center

 Future in Sight is the statewide leader in providing vision rehabilitation services for New Hampshire people of all ages who are blind or visually impaired.
 Founded in 1912, it provides services in virtually every community statewide and at the McGreal Sight Center in Concord.

 Many people are unaware how common severe vision impairment is, particularly among older people.
 Most do not know that nearly all people who are blind or visually impaired can greatly benefit from rehabilitation services to regain independence after loss of sight.

 The McGreal Sight Center

-Located at 25 Walker Street, Concord, NH, the McGreal Sight Center is the headquarters of the New Hampshire Association for the Blind - the first vision rehabilitation center in New Hampshire (dedicated in 1998).
+Located at 25 Walker Street, Concord, NH, the McGreal Sight Center is the headquarters of Future in Sight - the first vision rehabilitation center in New Hampshire (dedicated in 1998).
 Comprehensive individual and group services are available at the Center for those able to travel to Concord.

 The Association provides travel assistance for clients wishing to receive services at the Center, either by taxi paid for by generous grants to the Association, or by volunteer drivers.